s07308/Two-Sample-Inference-with-Tau/README.md

 # Two-Sample Test with Tau

-The R code in this repository contains three functions to do two-sample test in different scenarios.
+The R code in this repository contains three functions to do two-sample test with &tau; in different scenarios.

 ### tau_fixed()
 Conduct the two-sample test with &tau; in RCT. <br>